chinyun/Face-Recognize-api/README.md

 # Face-Recognize-api
-Use Express.js and Node.js build application server.
+Use Express.js and Node.js to build application server.